From passion to product: A drive to continuously deliver with excellence

 Givaudan Business Solutions (GBS) is the latest pioneering initiative in a continually evolving global operations footprint.
 The organisation is being purpose-built to integrate a range of core business solutions that will bring agility, reduce complexity of our internal processes and focus entirely on delivering a superior customer experience.

 “GBS is our platform for the future,” says Anne Tayac, Head of GBS.
 “Our commitment is to continuously support the organisation in delivering with excellence.
-This covers the full optimisation of our end-to-end supply chain efficiency, and the simplification of all other processes (Finance, Controlling, Human Resources, Information Management & Technology (IM&T)) that brings added value to our customers or our employees so they can better focus on their core activity and customer interaction.
+This covers the full optimisation of our end-to-end supply chain efficiency, and the simplification of all other processes (Finance, Controlling, Human Resources, Information Technology) that brings added value to our customers or our employees so they can better focus on their core activity and customer interaction.
 GBS also enables Givaudan to explore future-forward initiatives like robotics, digitalisation and the use of big data.
 It’s a great platform to grow our centre of excellence specifically supporting Operations in their permanent evolution through Continuous Improvement, Environment, Health & Safety, Sustainability and Engineering global methods and best practices.”

 Saulo, GBS Head of Global Delivery Excellence, explains that GBS goes beyond transactional activities around the processing of purchase orders and invoices to integrate shared solutions serving operations in key cross-functional areas like Human Resources, Supply Chain, EHS and Sustainability, and Continuous Improvement (CI).
 Streamlined processes, however, are just the beginning: